raizen74/aws-sysops/README.md

 You can use the `OnFailure` property of the CloudFormation CreateStack call for this use-case.
 The `OnFailure` property determines what action will be taken if stack creation fails.
 This must be one of `DO_NOTHING`, `ROLLBACK`, or `DELETE`.

+**Cross-stack references**
+To create a cross-stack reference, use the `Export output` field to flag the value of a resource output for export.
+Then, use the `Fn::ImportValue` intrinsic function to import the value.

 ## Service Advisor
 !["Service Advisor"](service-advisor.jpg)